×

 In short, the main differences are:

 • A Gas Safety Certificate is an annual check that appliances are safe.
-These are only required for rental properties.
+These are only needed for rental properties.

 • A Gas Safe Building Compliance Certificate confirms that new gas installation meets building regulations.
-These are required for all newly installed or modified heating installations in all domestic properties.
+These are required for all new or modified heating systems in domestic properties.

 We’ll explain more about annual gas safety checks later in this article.